 As you can see Android smartwatch app development still lags behind WatchOS on some aspects.

 How Much Does It Cost to Develop a Wearable App

 Depending on an app’s complexity, it may take between $30,000 and $70,000 for a wearable application development company to create such a solution.
-Of course, if you envision a product with just one or two screens, the app development cost will be closer to the lower end.
+Of course, if you envision a product with just one or two screens, the mobile app development cost will be closer to the lower end.

 As you can see, wearables app development is quite tricky, and its investment requirements are on par with iPhone and Android development services just as is the case when building a fitness tracker app.
 So tread with care.